-e.
-Faculty members engaged in active direction of unstructured teaching activities, graduate theses, papers, projects, or independent studies, undergraduate independent studies, or internships may qualify for load adjustment for work beyond that normally expected of full-time faculty during the school year.
-Load adjustments for graduate thesis, dissertation, and project committee service and advising will be determined by a metric developed by the Graduate Studies Committee.
+d.
+Faculty members engaged in active direction of unstructured teaching activities, graduate theses, papers, projects, independent studies or undergraduate independent studies may qualify for load adjustment for work beyond that normally expected of full-time faculty during the school year.
+For each three hours of workload equivalency, faculty members are expected to spend the equivalent of 135 hours over the course of the workload equivalency (this is in line with workload equivalence for Student Media Assigments, see below).